psagasalho/eventosua/calendar.md

 ### Milestones and Deadlines

-<p class="small-margin-top">The table below shows what will be done at Eventos.UA project in every milestone:</p>
+The table below shows what will be done at Eventos.UA project in every milestone:

 <table class="table table-striped" style="table-layout: fixed;">
   <tbody>